ibm-cloud-docs/hp-virtual-servers/manage_access.md

 group.

-* **Regularly audit who has access and what permissions are provided.** - Granting too much permissions might unintentionally allow someone else to provide access to other users, or to delete and create resources.
+* **Regularly audit who has access and what permissions are provided.** - Granting too many permissions might unintentionally allow someone else to provide access to other users, or to delete and create resources.

 ## Roles and permissions